-- Physical proximity to the patient is less than 2 m or 6 feet, and may be as little as 30-50 cm; - The ultrasound rooms or enclosed areas are typically small: - The ultrasound rooms often have restricted ventilation, as the air-conditioning systems are in some cases closed loop and/or there are no windows; - The examination time may last between 10 and 60 min; - Invasive or transvaginal procedures may need to be carried out: - The woman may be asked to inhale or exhale deeply, and hold her breath; - Therapeutic and interventional procedures may increase the risk of exposure to bodily fluids; - There is a risk of the patient coughing, sneezing or exhaling heavily; - The surfaces of the ultrasound machine, especially the keyboard, touch screen and trackball, are touched frequently.
+- Physical proximity to the patient is less than 2 meters or 6 feet, and may be as little as 30- 50 cm; - The ultrasound room or enclosed area is typically small; - The ultrasound rooms often have restricted ventilation, as the air-conditioning systems are in some cases closed loop and/or there are no windows; - The examination time may last between 10 and 60 min; - Invasive or transvaginal procedures may need to be carried out; - The woman may be asked to inhale or exhale deeply, and hold her breath; - Therapeutic and interventional procedures may increase the risk of exposure to bodily fluids; - There is a risk of the patient coughing, sneezing or exhaling heavily; - The surfaces of the ultrasound machine, especially the keyboard, touch screen and trackball, are touched frequently.

 These attributes have not been formally studied in relation to the risk of transmission of viral infection during ultrasound examination.
-A recent study on the ability of an exhaled turbulent gas cloud to carry respiratory pathogens a long distance, suggests that appropriate PPE should be considered for all healthcare workers, even if they remain further than 2 m away from a symptomatic patient.
+A recent study on the ability of an exhaled turbulent gas cloud to carry respiratory pathogens a long distance, suggests that appropriate PPE should be considered for all healthcare workers, even if they remain further than 2 meters away from a symptomatic patient5.